alttch/rmodbus/README.md

 ## What is rmodbus

-rmodbus is not a yet another Modbus server. rmodbus is a set of tools to quickly build Modbus-powered applications.
+rmodbus is not a yet another Modbus client/server. rmodbus is a set of tools to quickly build Modbus-powered applications.

 ## Why yet another Modbus lib?